- Are you interested in learning about how you can speed up your recovery time?

 Eat Clean: This should go without saying, but if you expect to get results from your training and to speed up that recovery you’ve got to have a clean nutrition plan.
 This means staying away from cheeseburgers, pizza, and alcohol.

-Sure a treat every now and then is fine, but if you’re serious about results you can’t put junk into your body on a regular basis.
+Sure a treat every now and then is fine.
+However if you’re serious about results you can’t put junk into your body on a regular basis.
 Your body is designed for survival first so it’s only going to absorb nutrients it needs and the rest will only slow you down.
 When you eat lean foods such as fish, chicken, and greens you’re optimizing the performance of your body.

 Think of your body like a race car.
 If you put cheap fuel in it you’re going to cause it to sputter and slow down.
 Your engine is isn’t going to burn optimally because you’re gumming it up with crap.
 You’ve got to put clean fuel in to make the engine run fast.